flet-dev/website/blog/2022-07-24-flet-mobile-strategy.md

 tags: [product]
 ---

-Flet project has got a lot of attention recently and we would like to thank all developers who tried Flet and have been spreading the word about it in the communities!
-Your support motivates to move Flet project forward with faster pace!
+Flet project has received a lot of attention recently and we would like to thank all the developers who tried Flet and have been spreading the word about it in the communities!
+Your support motivates us to move Flet project forward with faster pace!

 New Flet developers are constantly asking if there is a way to package Flet program to an `.apk` file to deploy to Android devices or `.ipa` to deploy to iOS.

-In this post I would like to discuss our vision for Flet going mobile and provide some roadmap.
+In this post I would like to share our vision for Flet going mobile and provide a roadmap.

 ## Server-Driven UI